Close Menu

 • It’s not permanent

-It’s simply your body working to rebalance fluid and electrolyte levels.
-With sufficient hydration, movement, potassium, and time, the swelling will subside naturally.
+Salty meal Bloating – what you’re experiencing is simply your body working to rebalance fluid and electrolyte levels.
+With proper hydration, gentle movement, potassium-rich foods, and a little time, the swelling and bloating will naturally subside.

 bloating causes debloating foods electrolyte balance flush out salt healthy morning routine hydration tips lemon water benefits low sodium diet tips morning puffiness nutrition blog reduce bloating naturally sodium retention swollen face in morning water retention remedies wellness lifestyle